 Without the Dehesa there are no Ibérico de Bellota hams.
 The unique genetic structure of the animal and its diet yield a ham that is more thoroughly marbled than a white pig.
 The acorn diet contributes to its rich and nutty flavor.

-Ibérico pigs are divided into black (Entrepelado, Lampiño, Mamellado, Silvela and Negro de los Pedroches), red (Retinto (Colorado, Oliventina), Torbiscal), spotted (Manchado de Jabugo), and light-skinned Ibérico pigs (Dorado Gaditano), although these light-skinned Ibérico pigs are nearly extinct.
+Ibérico pigs are divided into black (Entrepelado, Lampiño, Mamellado, Silvela and Negro de los Pedroches), red (Retinto (Colorado, Oliventina, Torbiscal), spotted (Manchado de Jabugo), and light-skinned Ibérico pigs (Dorado Gaditano), although these light-skinned Ibérico pigs are nearly extinct.

 The most common crossbreed is between Retintos or Lampiños Ibérico pigs and Duroc-Jersey white pigs.
 Although you might think that a purebred Ibérico pig would produce the finest Jamón Ibérico, cross breeding makes a more balanced fat to lean ratio -- up to a point.

-Breeders are careful to keep the proportion of Ibérico stock above 75%, because that is the minimum required by the four Denominations of Origin for Ibérico pigs.
+Careful breeders are careful to keep the proportion of Ibérico stock above 75%, because that is the minimum required by the four Denominations of Origin for Ibérico pigs.
 This guarantee is why many feel that the designated D.O. is crucial to the consumer.

 Mangalica pigs are also used to produce hams in Spain.
 They are a Hungarian breed that is a distant relative of the Ibérico pig.
 It has amusingly curly hair, making it look somewhat like a sheep.